Blenny

 The Blenny's behavioral repertoire extends well beyond what casual observers might expect.
 These fish exhibit complex social hierarchies, territorial behaviors, and feeding strategies that become increasingly apparent in well-maintained aquarium environments.
 Their peaceful to semi-aggressive disposition means that tank mate selection requires careful consideration—not all community fish are compatible, and individual personality variation means that even within the same species, behavioral differences can be significant.
 Keepers who invest time in observing their Blenny's natural behaviors are better equipped to identify stress indicators, illness onset, and social conflict before these issues escalate into serious problems.

-From a water chemistry perspective, maintaining a aquarium for Blenny demands consistent attention to parameters including temperature (72-82°F (22-28°C)), pH (8.1-8.4), and tank capacity (minimum 30 gallons).
+From a water chemistry perspective, maintaining an aquarium for Blenny demands consistent attention to parameters including temperature (72-82°F (22-28°C)), pH (8.1-8.4), and tank capacity (minimum 30 gallons).
 These parameters are not merely guidelines—they represent the range within which Blenny's metabolic processes, immune function, and reproductive behaviors operate optimally.
 Deviations outside these ranges, even temporary ones, can trigger stress responses that compromise immune function and increase susceptibility to common aquatic diseases.
 Successful Blenny keeping therefore requires not just the right equipment, but a disciplined approach to monitoring and maintaining water quality over the long term.

 Natural Habitat

-Blennies inhabit various marine environments:
+Blennies inhabit various marine environments.

 - Range: Tropical and temperate seas worldwide